ramyvictor/Xrm-World-Docs/docs/Template Engine/intro.md

 ---
 sidebar_position: 1
 ---
 # Introduction
-Template-driven automation of record operations within Power Apps.
+Template-driven automation of record operations model-driven Power Apps application.
 You can create a group of action templates that can run on trigger definition(s).
-Every group item represents a table record in Dataverse represented in a robust JSON editor to easily construct the table record using expressions.
+Every group item represents a table record in Dataverse represented in a robust JSON editor to easily construct the table record object definition.

-# Template Group
+## Template Group
 A group of template items.
 Defines the scope of actions and the  [source](appendix#source) type.
 A group can be filtered by a filtering expression.
-## Conditional Template Group Filtering
+### Conditional Template Group Filtering
 Runs only if the source state is Active
 ```json
 statecode != 1
 ```

-# Template Item
+## Template Item
 The [target](appendix#target) table object definition in JSON.
 ![template item record](img/templateitemrecord.png)